o3de/o3de.org/content/docs/userguide/scripting/lua/ces-api-ui-uislidercomponent.md

 ---
-description: ' Use the UISliderComponent to control the value of a slider in &ALYlong;. '
+description: ' Use the UISliderComponent to control the value of a slider in Amazon Lumberyard. '
 title: UISliderComponent
 ---
 # UISliderComponent {#lua-scripting-ces-api-ui-uislidercomponent}